brson/contract-game/doc/notes.md

 distributed programming evolving all over the industry.

-This is all without even addressing the horriffically immature state of developer tooling in blockchain ecosystems.
+This is all without even addressing the horrifically immature state of developer tooling in blockchain ecosystems.
 It will be a decade before the smart contract programming experience, on any chain, is as convenient as the traditional programming experience.
-There just aren't enough resources dedicated to it, nor reason to bother dedicating the resources.
+There just aren't enough resources dedicated to it, nor reason to bother dedicating those resources.
-With blockchain programming having such an incredibly small developer audience, given the limited application domains, and the extreme expertise necessary to participate, the momentum isn't there to sustain
+With blockchain programming having such an incredibly small developer audience, given the limited application domains, and the extreme expertise necessary to participate, the momentum isn't there to sustain the TODO

 The blockchain world appears to be filled with developer tooling projects that fulfill their grant's contractual requirements,